 Jack was always ready to help a neighbor and loved watching and helping his children, grandchildren, and great grand-children with their rodeo, school sports and other activities.
 He raised colts for each of his grandchildren and enjoyed helping other young people with his passion for the western way of life.
 He was a permanent fixture at all the junior rodeos, high school rodeos, helping young people whether it was working the roping chute, flagging the field, working the catch pens or simply helping some little kid saddle his horse.
 He shared his passion for fishing and hunting and his zest for life with all his family and friends.

 Jack past away in January 2013 at his home in Sinks Canyon.
-He is survived by his wife, Irene and five children, Diana Brodie (Mel Dahl), Chuck (Anel) Brodie, Katie (Brad) Meredith, Mike Brodie (Launa Christie), and Jock (Susan) Brodie; eight grandchildren, Sonya and Tommy Heil, Amanda (Tracy) Rue and Jessica (Ira) Waldren, Cain (Leslie) and Heather Brodie, Jake and Sam Brodie and five great-grandchildren.
+He is survived by his wife, Irene and five children, Diana Brodie (Mel Dahl), Chuck (Anel) Brodie, Katie (Brad) Meredith, Mike Brodie (Launa Christie), and Jock (Susan) Brodie; eight grandchildren, Sonya and Tommy (Reanna) Heil, Amanda (Tracy) Rue and Jessica (Ira) Waldren, Cain (Leslie) and Heather Brodie, Jake and Sam Brodie and five great-grandchildren.